-This meeting will be conducted in-person.
-The meeting will also be broadcast on the Village's website (www.balharbourfl.gov).
-Members of the public were also encouraged to participate by email (meetings@balharbourfl.gov) or by telephone at 305-865-6449.
+This meeting will be conducted in person.
+The meeting will also be broadcast via a Zoom Webinar for viewing only.
+To Register for the Webinar click here-> https://us06web.zoom.us/webinar/register/WN IZBRIZPhSc-E0e5CSgU78w Members of the public are also encouraged to participate by email (meetings@balharbourfl.gov) or by telephone at 305-865-6449.